section-engineering-education/engineering-education/content/articles/automatic-sms-verification-with-sms-retriever-api/index.md

 Finally, remember that the format you should use on your message is as follows:
 - The message should be less than 140 bytes.
 - The message should have the OTP code.
-- Your message should end with you app's 11-character hash string
+- Your message should end with your app's 11-character hash string.

 The following is an example